Which place is cheaper, Dubrovnik or Copenhagen?

 The summer attracts plenty of travelers to both Copenhagen and Dubrovnik.
 Many travelers come to Copenhagen for the city activities and the family-friendly experiences.
 Furthermore, many visitors come to Dubrovnik in the summer for the beaches, snorkeling, the hiking, and the family-friendly experiences.

 In the summer, Copenhagen is cooler than Dubrovnik.
-Typically, the summer temperatures in Copenhagen in July are around 17°C (63°F), and Dubrovnik is about 25°C (77°F).
+Typically, the summer temperatures in Copenhagen in July average around 17°C (63°F), and Dubrovnik averages at about 25°C (77°F).

 In July, Copenhagen usually receives more rain than Dubrovnik.
-At this time of the year, Copenhagen gets 69 mm (2.7 in) of rain, while Dubrovnik receives 26 mm (1 in) of rain.
+Copenhagen gets 69 mm (2.7 in) of rain, while Dubrovnik receives 26 mm (1 in) of rain each month for the summer.

 The autumn brings many poeple to Copenhagen as well as Dubrovnik.
 Many visitors come to Copenhagen in the autumn for the city's sights and attractions, the shopping scene, and the natural beauty of the area.
 Additionally, most visitors come to Dubrovnik for the hiking trails, the shopping scene, and the natural beauty of the area during these months.

 In October, Copenhagen is generally much colder than Dubrovnik.
-Temperatures in Copenhagen average around 10°C (50°F), and Dubrovnik stays around 18°C (64°F).
+Daily temperatures in Copenhagen average around 10°C (50°F), and Dubrovnik fluctuates around 18°C (64°F).

 It's quite rainy in Dubrovnik.
 Copenhagen usually gets less rain in October than Dubrovnik.
 Copenhagen gets 59 mm (2.3 in) of rain, while Dubrovnik receives 162 mm (6.4 in) of rain this time of the year.